vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 grep -c '>' *faa
 grep -c '>' *fna | cut -d: -f2 | sort | uniq -c

-# 7. let's have a peak at the files
+# 7. let's have a look at the files
 head -2 1962_DNA_topoisomerase_II...fna
 grep '>' head -2 1962_DNA_topoisomerase_II...fna

 # 8. Finally let's return to the /home/you/get_homPhy directory to proceed with the GET_HOMOLOGUES and GET_PHYLOMARKERS tutorials
 you@a3ba1460d5e4:~$ cd ~/get_homPhy/

-# 8.1 It's important to note and remember that you can write output in ~/get_homPhy/ and any subdirectory below it
+# 8.1 It's important to note and remember that you can write output in ~/get_homPhy/
-#      and acces the contents from your host machine.
-The data written to disk are parmanent and shared between the
+#    and any subdirectory below it and acces the contents from your host machine.
+#    The data written to disk are parmanent and shared between the Docker container
-#      Docker container and the host.
+#    and the host.
 Let's demonstrate it
 you@b16d93c02c9a:~/get_homPhy$ cat date_stamp.txt
 you@b16d93c02c9a:~/get_homPhy$ ls
 date_stamp.txt  test_sequences